-Many adults had similar childhood symptoms, but were never diagnosed.
+Many adults had similar childhood symptoms but were never diagnosed.
 Their symptoms matured into adult characteristics.
-Statistics suggests that at least 65% of childhood ADHD continues into adulthood.
+Statistics suggest that at least 65% of childhood ADHD continues into adulthood.

 In the past, people with ADHD or ADD have been classified as “abnormal” because they don’t think like the neurotypical population.

 I have had the privilege (at times) of being around four adults with ADHD.
-Everyone of them have some typical characteristics.
-But I have also found that there are two characteristic, in all four, that really stand out, but are not usually listed.
+Every one of them has some typical characteristics.
+But I have also found that there are two characteristics, in all four, that really stand out, but are not usually listed.
 They are actually smarter and more creative than those of us considered “normal.”

 ADHDers have also been described as having more energy, self-awareness, self-reliance, and resilience that those of use who are “neurotypical” or “normal”, according to the article Benefits of ADHD: Strengths and Benefits.